 Read More… from What if my pharmacy doesn’t know about Caya, or says it is unavailable?

-Does insurance cover spermicide or contraceptive gel?
+Does insurance cover contraceptive gel?

 Is there a mail order prescription option?
+How does it work?

 What if my healthcare provider doesn’t know about Caya, or says it is unavailable?